Alaska landslide damages 3 homes, ‘squishes’ pickup

 ANCHORAGE, Alaska (AP) — A landslide triggered by record rainfall significantly damaged three homes, prompted the evacuation of about a dozen residents and caused power outages in downtown Juneau, Alaska’s capital city.

-Crews delayed cleaning debris on Gastineau Avenue Tuesday while geological teams assessed when people could safely work in the area, city spokesperson Meredith Thatcher said.
+Of the three homes, one was completely destroyed as it came down the mountain and slammed into a second home, which was significantly damaged but remains standing, she said.
+The extent of damage to the third home was not yet known.

+Residents will be allowed to return to their homes at their own discretion.
+“If you feel comfortable going home, you can go home,” Thatcher said.

-The local power company was expected to restore service downtown once debris has been removed.
+The local power company was expected to restore service after the debris has been removed to the point where crews need to work.

 Damage from the Monday evening landslide was confined to the one residential street above the downtown business district in the southeast Alaska mountain community of about 32,000 residents.
 There were no reported injuries, city officials said.